maham-tariq5/Guitar-Tab-Maker/README.md

 This Java GUI application allows users to manually create guitar tabs by selecting strings and frets.
 It provides an intuitive interface for inputting musical notes and generating corresponding guitar tablature.

 # Features
-Manual Input:
+Manual Input
-Select strings and frets to input musical notes.
+- Users can select strings and frets to input musical notes.
+The interface allows for easy entry of string numbers (1-6) and fret numbers (0-25).
-Tab Generation:
-Automatically generates guitar tabs based on user input.
-Customization:
-Allows customization of tablature formatting and layout.
+Error handling is implemented to ensure valid input.
+- Users will receive prompts if they enter string numbers outside the range of 1 to 6 or fret numbers outside the range of 0 to 25.

 # Installation